Douglasdale Park Overview

 Sue Higgins Dog Park

-8 minutes northwest, large riverside park with fenced areas
+8 minutes northwest, large fenced riverside park

 Deer Ridge Off-Leash Area